rapiddweller/rapiddweller-benerator-ce/doc/performance_tuning.md

 | random    | poor                   | passable               |   9   |
 | constant  | poor                   | poor                   |  14   |

-For showcase generation, in which a user is faced with the anonymization results, only a prototype or regex approach makes sense.
+For showcase generation, in which a user is faced with anonymization results, only a prototype or regex approach makes sense.

-When anonymizing data for performance tests, one concern is how good the results of the chosen anonymizaion match the real world's data characteristics, especially for field used in caches and indexes.
+When anonymizing data for performance tests, one concern is how good the results of the chosen anonymization match the real world's data characteristics, especially for fields used in caches and indexes.
 A constant approach will make indexes and caches useless as well as the performance test results.

 Using Regex, Hash or Random will provide you with a bigger diversity of data